maxcheatle/portfolio/content/english/categories/test/_index.md

 ---
-title: Example Category
+title: R
-description: A description of this category
+description: Some of my data analysis work using R
 image:

 # Badge style